CtrlK

 Workflow Clarity

 There is no workflow or sequencing for implementing access control.
-The skill presents code snippets and patterns but lacks any step-by-step process for setting up RBAC in a project, no validation checkpoints for testing permissions, and no guidance on verifying the system works correctly before deployment—critical for a security-sensitive domain.
+The skill presents code patterns but doesn't guide through the process of setting up RBAC in a project—no steps for integration, no validation checkpoints for testing permissions, no guidance on verifying that access control is correctly enforced.
+For a security-critical domain, missing validation/verification is a significant gap.

 1 / 3